 Phonics and Early Reading

 At Christ the King Catholic Primary School, we develop pupils’ ability to recognise, blend and segment sounds for reading and spelling through a systematic, synthetic phonics programme, called Essential Letters and Sounds.
 We believe that learning to read and write fluently is a priority for all our children before they leave Christ the King Catholic Primary School and is vital for them to master in order for them to access the rest of the curriculum.
 We emphasise the importance of demonstrating high quality reading and writing throughout the curriculum in all year groups.
-Teachers show fidelity to the progression of our phonics programme from the Early Years and through Key Stage 1 and into Key Stage 2 as required.
+Teachers show fidelity to the progression of our phonics programme from the Early Years, through Key Stage 1 and into Key Stage 2 as required.
 When children have learnt letter-sound correspondences they move onto a progressive spelling scheme, called Essential Spelling, during Year 2 and throughout Key Stage 2.

 We have implemented Essential Letters and Sounds as our chosen phonics programme and staff are trained to teach phonics with a rigorous, consistent approach.
 Lessons are well-structured and pacy with clear expectations that both staff and children are familiar with.
 The programme uses teacher modelling, 'Me, then you', to teach not test children and children are taught to recognise grapheme-phoneme correspondences using mnemonics and picture flashcards.

 Phonics in the Early Years